omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

-templateName (A):: name of the template templateDescription (A):: template description templateCategory (A):: template category templateURL (A):: the URL the template was loaded from (Only for built-in and
+templateName (A):: name of the template templateDescription (A):: template description templateCategory (A):: template category templateURL (A):: the URL, the template was loaded from (only for built-in and
                   other URL-based wizards)

-The following variables are only defined if the template was loaded from the workspace (i.e. a project's templates/ subdirectory):
+The following variables are only defined if the template was loaded from the workspace (i.e. a project's `templates/` subdirectory):

 templateFolderName (A)::  name of the folder (without path) in which the template files are templateFolderPath (A)::  full workspace path of the folder in which the template files are